DigitalExpart/PAKtIQ/COMPREHENSIVE_TRANSLATION_FIX.md

 ## Testing Checklist

 After implementation, verify:
-- [ ] All Active Pakts screen shows translated title
+- [ ] All Active Resolves screen shows translated title
 - [ ] Premium screen is in dark mode and fully translated
 - [ ] Notification feed shows translated notifications
 - [ ] Logout button is at bottom of profile screen